NextCenturyCorporation/mcs-pipeline/README.md

 * Add the following to your ~/.ssh/config:   <code>StrictHostKeyChecking accept-new</code>
 This will allow the EC2 machines to be called without you agreeing to accept them manually.

-### Logs

-TODO

-Logs will be written to the head node and sometimes be pushed to S3.
-Details TBD.

 ### Mess Example